 We have all felt hurt or betrayed by a colleague, friend or family member at some point.
 Whether your hurt was yesterday, last year or a decade ago, are you still carrying it around with you?
 You can never be free of bitterness as long as you continue to think unforgiving thoughts.
 How can you be happy in this moment if you continue to choose to be angry and resentful?
 Thoughts of bitterness cannot create joy.
 No matter how justified you feel you are, no matter what “they” did, if you insist on holding on to the past, then you will never be free.
 Forgiving yourself and others releases you from the prison of the past.

 Here’s the thing: individuals and organisations are much more successful and “healthy” when people are not holding on to past hurts.
 One of the attributes of conscious leaders is their ability to alchemise feelings such as anger, disappointment, and blame into something positive.
 By practicing forgiveness, you can fuel trust and respect, thereby increasing your team’s performance.
+Imagine if we measured success by the amount of safety people felt in our presence.

 “Always forgive your enemies; nothing annoys them so much.”